Guest BlogsBe The Change You Wish to See

 I see mindfulness practices promoting a shift in consciousness to question destructive and harmful norms and practices.
 The mindfulness I know focuses on kindness and compassion, which links to the definition of biophilia.
 Importantly these activities belong neither to a campaign of the left or right.
 It is merely a more humane and enlightened view of relating to the self and all sentient beings.

 This is not just wishful thinking with a focus on happiness.
 At the Mindfulness Association every mindfulness practice begins by considering our intention and motivation for practising: the motivation is linked to the deepest well-being of ourselves and others.
-Similarly, the participants of the Level 2: Compassion course are encouraged to consider what can grow out of their personal practice into their world and describe this in a Compassion in Action pledge.
+Similarly, the participants of the Mindfulness Level 2 – Responding with Compassion are encouraged to consider what can grow out of their personal practice into their world and describe this in a Compassion in Action pledge.
 Participants can develop this further on a CPD weekend on Engaged Mindfulness.
 During the MSc Mindfulness at Aberdeen University, students are encouraged in the final year project to focus on evaluating workplace applications of mindfulness.
 The Mindfulness Association’s Everyone Project has funded mindfulness teaching for those section of society least able to afford or easily access such training.

 We have seen over 45 parliaments throughout the world welcome mindfulness classes for parliamentarians and staff (Mindful Initiative 2019).
 And Joannna Macy’ (2012) Active Hope‘ has generated activism for a better world based on principles we often associate with a mindfulness perspective.